worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

-In order to not have to remember what folders are good folders each time you clone a repository, it is a good practice to create a folder called `git`, `github`, `github-clones` or something similar where _all_ clones you work on are stored, no matter what project that clone is for.
+In order to not have to remember what folders are good folders each time you clone a repository, it is a good practice to create a folder called `git`, `github`, `github-clones` or something similar where _all_ clones for all projects you work on are stored.
 This way you only have to find a good location for your clones once, create this folder there and then clone all your clones in that folder.

-A common location for your clone is `C:\Users\username\github` on Window computers (`C:\Users\wb123456\github` on WB computers where `123456` is replaced with your UPI) or `/Users/johnsmith/github` on Mac computers.
+A common location for your clone is `C:\Users\username\github` on Windows computers (`C:\Users\wb123456\github` on WB computers where `123456` is replaced with your UPI) or `/Users/johnsmith/github` on Mac computers.
 Another common location is `C:\Users\username\Documents\github`